-MACUL has partnered with ISTE Certified Authorized Providers Illinois Computing Educators (ICE) and New York State Association for Computers and Technologies in Education (NYSCATE) for ISTE certification trainings in Michigan.
+MACUL has partnered with ISTE Certified Authorized Providers Illinois Digital Educators Alliance (IDEA) and New York State Association for Computers and Technologies in Education (NYSCATE) for ISTE certification trainings in Michigan.

 September 11 & 12, 2019

 8:30 am – 3:00 pm

 The ISTE Certification program is a new competency-based, vendor-agnostic educator certification based on the ISTE Standards for Educators.
 This digital credential recognizes educators who understand how to use edtech for learning in meaningful and transformative ways.

 Focused on pedagogy.
 Based on the ISTE Standards.

 The ISTE Certification is focused on pedagogy, not tools.
 It’s not about edtech per se, it’s about what you do with the tech to transform learning and improve student outcomes.

 How it works